 So if it is not a supernatural image, where did it come from?
 Who, what or where is the original source?

 One of the many benefits of the internet and Google is the ability to search and gather information very quickly, even images.
 There are thousands of images depicting the Virgin Mary (she must be the most painted female subject in history!)
-'Miraculous' Images supposedly of Our Lady captured on camera are never a match for some of the most beautiful and inspired paintings of her produced over many centuries.
+'Miraculous' Images supposedly of Our Lady captured on camera are never a match for some of the most beautiful and inspired paintings produced over many centuries.

 Now all that was needed was for some tweaking with the aid of Photoshop.
 It’s not a major task to manipulate the tones and reproduce the bleached look.